TJX quarterly same-store sales miss estimates

-(Reuters) - TJX Cos Inc’s (TJX.N) second-quarter same-store sales fell short of Wall Street expectations on Tuesday, as the off-price retailer struggled to attract shoppers amidst stiff competition from online and other retailers.
+Aug 20 (Reuters) - TJX Cos Inc’s second-quarter same-store sales fell short of Wall Street expectations on Tuesday, as the off-price retailer struggled to attract shoppers amidst stiff competition from online and other retailers.

 The company reported a 2% rise in comparable-store sales in the quarter ended August 3, but missed the average analyst estimate of a 2.95% increase, according to IBES data from Refinitiv.